 • Know where the main valves and switches for gas, water, and electricity are and how to turn them off.

-New image with text
+Picture for New image with text

 Inside a building